kwhitley/redux-registry/README.md

 ## Usage

 The basic steps are as follows:
 1. Create registers.
-The namespace included will be the name of the state branch in your reduc store once registered
+The namespace included will be the name of the state branch in your redux store once registered
 ```js
   let register = new ReduxRegister('todos')
 ```

 2. Set initial state and add definitions to register.
-These include a `name` (name of action), `reduce` function and optionally a creator (simple creator functions that output something like { type: 'todos:addTodo', value: 'text' } will be automatically created)
+These include a `name` (name of action), `reduce` function and optionally a creator (simple creator functions that output something like { type: 'todos:addTodo', value: 'text' } will be automatically created).
+No "type" declaration necessary (this is why reducers are paired in the definition)!
 ```js
   import { List } from 'immutable'